oigbokwe73/Data-Ingestion-into-Databricks/README.md

     .withColumnRenamed("count", "event_count")
 )
 ```

+7. **Azure SQL Database**:
+   - The final step involves storing the processed data into an Azure SQL Database.
+This allows the data to be queried, analyzed, or used in reports and dashboards.

 #### **6. Write the Processed Data to Azure SQL Database**
 Set up a connection to Azure SQL Database and write the processed data.